andreondra/homeassistant-zodiac-tri-expert/README.md

 - pyaml
 - ha-mqtt-discoverable

+## Contributions
+Some stuff is not yet implemeted (terminal interface, error code detection...).
+If you want to contribute, just open a PR.
+Thanks 😀.

 ## Acknowledgements
 I would like to thank guys around the AquapureD project, the project itself and discussions around it helped me a lot to gain information about the protocol, connections and more.
 Also I would like